mustard57/SYTYCD/README.md

 - Other UI additions
  - HighCharts or network node widgets over triple search results
 - Add a query that is mainly a content query, but with some aspects of triples (we did the opposite, concentrating on the triples but including basic document search.
 As we're all familiar with content search this seemed logical)
+- Create a custom REST extension that allowed a combined structured query to restrict a sparql query, and a further sparql query to fetch related information based on the results of the first combined query.
+This currently is not possible in a single call in either the REST API or in sem:sparql, and is viewed by Adam Fowler as a restriction that needs addressing (after going through this demo exercise)
 - Add support for generating an ontology description automatically to the rdb2rdf rest extension as an output of the import operation
 - Amalgamate data from document range indexes, sparql result triples, and live data from an external RDBMS (i.e. no import step needed) in to a combined customer view information page (dashboard/explore)
 - Take the start of the ontology we developed for document relationships and extend that for common MarkLogic modelling needs with semantic data (mentioned-in, derived-from, and other relationships/facts about the documents - reviewer, originator, project etc.)